21 Fun and Interesting Facts About Puerto Rico

 facts about puerto rico san juan

-Articles with fun facts about Puerto Rico like to discuss San Juan.
-They usually mention that San Juan was established in the 1520s, and that’s true.
+A lot of Articles with fun facts about Puerto Rico, like discussing San Juan.
+They usually mention that San Juan was established in the 1520s and that it is the capital city, and that’s true.
+Christopher Columbus named the island San Juan Bautista upon his arrival.

 However, not all of modern-day San Juan was inhabited.
 Old San Juan is a district of the city that contains the oldest buildings, including La Fortaleza.
 You can spend a day touring the district, visiting different shops and walking through castles.